Skip to main content

 There are currently three modes asadm supports.

-• Live-cluster: This is default mode for asadm.
-This is used to get summary info for the current health of a running cluster, executing dynamic configurations, administering the access control list (acl), adding and removing user-defined functions (udf), creating and deleting secondary indexes (sindex), setting the roster, and viewing and canceling jobs.
+• Live-cluster: This is the default mode for asadm, used to get summary information for the current health of a running cluster, executing dynamic configurations, administering the access control list (acl), adding and removing user-defined functions (udf), creating and deleting secondary indexes (sindex), setting the roster, and viewing and canceling jobs.
 For a tutorial on commands to use in this mode see the Live Cluster Mode Commands.

-• Collectinfo-analyzer: In this mode, asadm works on collectinfo instead of running cluster.
-We can enable this mode by setting -c parameter.
-For a tutorial on commands to use in this mode see the Collectinfo-analyzer Mode Commands.
+• Collectinfo-analyzer: In this mode, asadm works offline by replaying a snapshot or snapshots stored in a collectinfo archive instead of a running cluster.
+The collectinfo command creates the collectinfo archive in Live-cluster mode.
+You can enable this mode by setting the -c parameter.
+For a tutorial on commands to use in this mode see Collectinfo-analyzer Mode Commands.

 Command File Format

 We can execute multiple commands from file by using -e option.
-This command file should be as below:
+This command file has the following syntax rules:

-• Command can be splitted on multiple lines.
+• Commands can be separated on multiple lines.

 • File should have commands for single mode.

-• For multiple line comment use /* … */. /* should be start of line and */ should be end of line.
+• For multiple-line comments use /* … */. /* should be start of line and */ should be end of line.

 Example: